Do you dabble in new year resolutions?

 Self Improvement Resolutions That Will Make You An Epic Human Being

-Months ago, a blogger I love wrote a healthy dose of perspective on, well… perspective.
-On balancing the good against the bad and choosing where to place your focus.
+There is a real art to balancing the good against the bad and choosing where to place your focus.

 This is something all of us should practice.
 Not to say your distress isn’t valid when times are hard.
 But trying to remember the good things in life and choosing to believe that life is good is huge for your mental health.
 It can be a difficult mental shift to make, but is well worth it.